 Mom tells me that after I had me tonsils out at about age three, she took me to Kindrochart for recovery for the poor little tender chap.
 I clung to her skirts and wouldn’t go to anyone, but once when lovely friendly Betty Stephens – a huge fan of us kids – offered to carry me up a hill after I’d run out of poof, I condescended.

 Mom also tells that I told on Ma Shannon!
-She had appeared on the stoep in her nightie and I hastened to tell Mom ‘she’s got none clothes on!’
+She had appeared on the stoep in her nightie and I hastened to tell Mom ‘Ma!
+Shannon’s got none clothes on!’
 Apparently Ma Shannon tried hard to get me to call her Nana, but I’d not call her anything but ‘Shannon.’

-On the way back to the big smoke, driving on the gravel road towards Platberg, Mom was telling Betty about a book she’d read about some nuns – The Nun’s Story – I had the book in my hands on the back seat and was disappointed in it.
+On the way back to the big smoke, driving on the gravel road towards Platberg, Mom was telling Betty about a book she’d enjoyed reading about a Belgian nun – The Nun’s Story – I had the book in my hands on the back seat and was disappointed in it.
 So I piped up, ‘and it’s got none pictures.’